pyroll-project/pyroll-docs/docs/basic/export.md

 # Data Export

-The `pyroll-export` package provide several routines for exporting the data in PyRolL's object structure to well known data formats and objects.
+The `pyroll-export` package provides several routines for exporting the data in PyRolL's object structure to well known data formats and objects.

 ```{eval-rst}
 .. autofunction:: pyroll.export.to_dict